 As first-timers, we were nervous.
 We carry a general fear of large crowds and salespeople, and we had no idea what to expect from the three-day show.
-Luckily for you, just like the romantic’s adventure in TBEX-land, we’re here to share our newfound wisdom for anyone thinking of taking the leap and signing up for next year’s show.
+Luckily for you, just like the romantic’s adventure in TBEX-land, we’re here to share our newfound wisdom.
+Without further ado, some tips for anyone thinking of taking the leap and signing up for next year’s show.

 DO purchase your ticket in advance.
-Though you can get them at the door, purchasing your ticket in advance will save you a few dollars (for drinks at one of the many happy hours afterwards, le duh).
-More importantly, there were separate VIP lines for those who purchased their tickets beforehand.
-This is good because: a) WE HATE LINES and it helped us avoid those crowds we mentioned, and b) we love VIP status no matter the situation.
+Though you can get them at the door, purchasing your ticket in advance will save you a few dollars.
+These dollars can then be used for drinks at one of the many happy hours afterwards, le duh.
+More importantly, however, is the fact there were separate VIP lines for those who purchased their tickets beforehand.
+This is good because: a.)
+WE HATE LINES and it helped us avoid those crowds we mentioned, and b.) we love VIP status no matter the situation.

 DO invest in the full 3-day ticket.
 Friday is geared specifically toward travel professionals.
 For many vendors, this meant travel agents, but even as media, you get more attention on the first day than when they open it up to (gasp) the general public.
 Just kidding, the plebes were all lovely, but 3 x’s the bodies makes it 100 x’s more difficult to have meaningful conversations on the conference floor.
 It’s math.